-Any student who wishes to retake a summative assessment, or a portion of it at their teacher’s discretion, should proceed as follows:
+Any student who wishes to retake a summative assessment, or a portion of it, should proceed as follows:

 1. The student receives the initial summative assessment results, including a clear explanation for the grade received.

 2. The student communicates a desire to retake the assessment to demonstrate increased proficiency within three (3) days of receiving the initial graded assessment (the actual retake does not have to occur within three days, but the request to retake an assessment must occur within the three-day window after the assessment is returned to the student).

 - When the teacher enters a score for the first attempt, including “Missing” if a student has not submitted the assessment, the process for reassessment according to the district guidelines begins.
 Students have three (3) school days from the date the grade is entered in Infinite Campus to initiate a conversation with the teacher regarding a reassessment.